plutomi/plutomi/DEPLOYING NEW.md

 ### Prerequisites

-You need to create a few things by hand before you can deploy the application, like a storage bucket to store the Terraform state file(s) per environment and a DynamoDB table for locking the state file, and an IAM role.
+You need to create a few things by hand before you can deploy the application, like a storage bucket to store the Terraform state files per environment, a DynamoDB table for locking the state file, and an IAM role that can be accessed from your different AWS accounts.
 It is recommended to create a top level `shared` account for these resources, and it is assumed that you have a multi account setup on AWS, one for each environment.

+The deployment will create SES, SNS, SQS for emails, along with the DNS records required for SES on Cloudflare.
+It will also create an R2 storage bucket for files, setup Axiom for logging, and TODO others.

 ```bash
 # Login to AWS